-In order to provide a framework for making decisions about the priorities for conducting management tasks, in consultation with the Wildlife Agencies, the subunits of PMA 2 were ranked according to the types and population numbers of sensitive species and habitats.
+In order to provide a framework for making decisions about the priorities for conducting management tasks, in consultation with the Wildlife Agencies, the subunits of PMA 4 were ranked according to the types and population numbers of sensitive species and habitats.
 The high priority subunits are recommended to be given primary consideration for weeding, trail management, and other sensitive species management issues.
-The high priority subunits are considered the most biologically valuable and the most worthy of funding expenditure.
-Money spent on these subunits would provide the greatest benefit to covered species.
+The high priority subunits are considered the most biologically valuable and the most worthy of funding expenditure-money spent on these subunits would provide the greatest benefit to covered species.

-In order to rank the subunits that require priority attention for management tasks, the following features were considered: sensitive vegetation community acreages, the presence of narrow endemic and MSCP covered plant species, and the presence of MSCP covered animal species.
+In order to rank the subunits that require priority attention for management tasks, the following features were considered: sensitive vegetation community acreages, the presence of narrow endemic and sensitive plant species, and the presence of MSCP covered animal species.
 These features were listed by subunit, with amounts of vegetation acreage or number of individuals recorded where applicable, and these features were given a high, medium, or low rank.
 High ranking biological features included large acreages of maritime succulent scrub habitat or regionally significant populations of narrow endemic plants and animals, such as Otay tarplant, San Diego thornmint, coastal cactus wren, and coastal California gnatcatcher.
 Moderate ranking was given to smaller acreages of maritime succulent scrub or large patches of coastal sage scrub, and to smaller populations of narrow endemics and covered animal species.
 The lowest ranking was given to small areas of maritime succulent and coastal sage scrub and small populations of narrow endemic plants and covered animals with less regional sensitivity.
-All covered species were given at least a low rank when present within a subunit.